WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/ecowitt_http/README.md

         - corrected lightning
     12 July 2025		v0.1.2
-        - piezo, leak_Batt3, rain, piezo rain wasn't set to new value
+        - piezo, leak_Batt3, rain, piezo rain wasn't set to new value 13 July 2025		v0.1.3
+        - calc vpd if data from Ecowitt.net - because this value is not provided.
+        - changed lighting_distance to lighting_dist

     Service not working !!